A free fermions in disguise model with claws: Acknowledgements

 \section{Acknowledgements}

 The authors thank H. Katsura for helpful discussions.
 K.F. was supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” (KAKENHI Grant No. JP21H05191).
-This research was supported by the Hungarian National Research, Development and Innovation Oﬃce: I.V. and B.P. were supported by the NKFIH Grant No. K-145904, also B.P. was supported by the NKFIH excellence grant TKP2021-NKTA-64.
+K.F. was also supported by JSPS KAKENHI Grant-in-Aid for Research Activity Start-up (Grant No. JP25K23354), JSPS KAKENHI Grant-in-Aid for Early-Career Scientists (Grant No. JP26K17045), JSPS KAKENHI Grant-in-Aid for JSPS Fellows (Grant No. JP26KJ0404), and the JSPS Bilateral Program with MTA (Project No. 120263802).
+This research was supported by the Hungarian National Research, Development and Innovation Office: I.V. and B.P. were supported by the NKFIH Grant No. K-145904, also B.P. was supported by the NKFIH excellence grant TKP2021-NKTA-64.